We radically simplify blockchain development, even with no previous DApp experience.

 Defaulted with MongoDB database engine for data storage.
 The database component can be switched and changed with a different remote database engine, traditional or NoSQL.

 Each group of nodes or network can be configured specifically to the data synchronization rules within the entire Modex BCDB network.
-In this way, one network can be RESTRICTED NETWORK or OPEN NETWORK.
+This way, one network can be RESTRICTED NETWORK or OPEN NETWORK.
 A RESTRICTED NETWORK will collect data received from any OPEN NETWORK but will not send any data of its own.
 An OPEN NETWORK will fully synchronize all the data available in the system (Send and Receive everything)

 A node can be FULL NODE, PARTIAL NODE or PRIVATE NODE.
 A FULL NODE will collect all the data circulating in the entire network and it will make it available to any node if a request is submitted.
 A PARTIAL NODE will collect only data which was introduced within its own exposed APIs.
 Other nodes’ data will be collected and stored when required, but it will provide data to any nodes requesting it.
-A PRIVATE NODE will collect data from its own exposed API’s and from other nodes when required, but it will never provide any data from its storage.
+A PRIVATE NODE will collect data from its own exposed APIs and from other nodes when required, but it will never provide any data from its storage.

 Data stored within network nodes can be encrypted or not.
 It is a matter of configuration and business requirements which data makes sense to be encrypted and which data should remain unencrypted.
 The encryption mechanism allows configurations to instruct the system to encrypt entire entity records or just particular fields within a record.